How to write good prompts

 Prompt N: Entity extraction (one for each category)

 LLMs often get confused when the context is too long and the instructions are complex.
-When context gets above a certain length, it’s better to repeat the instructions at the bottom of the prompt.
-Anthropic has reported up to 30% performance improvement when using this technique.
+When the context exceeds a certain length, it’s better to repeat the instructions at the bottom of the prompt.
+Anthropic has reported up to a 30% performance improvement when using this technique.

 You can use the following structure: